qbizzle68/pyevspace/docs/html/_sources/user/usage.rst.txt

 Creating an :class:`Vector`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-a Vector is created from any iterable with exactly three values.
-The simplest way is to use a tuple of values
+A vector is created directly by passing the constructor the x, y and z components.

 .. code-block:: python

-	>>> vector = Vector((1, 2, 3))
+	>>> vector = Vector(1, 2, 3)
-	>>> # don't forget the second pair of parenthesis

-Of course any iterable will work, including lists and even an :class:`Vector`
+An iterable can also be used, even another :class:`Vector`.

 .. code-block:: python